The Broadway inspired film musical on everybody’s lips is gonna be Chicago…

 A married, one time chorus girl murders her lover.
 Through her lawyer’s publicity, soon her case is the talk of Chicago.

 Chicago (2002) Official Trailer – Catherine Zeta Jones, Richard Gere Movie HD, Movieclips Classic Trailers and photos © Miramax

-Chicago (2002) is the much-acclaimed musical movie which stars the always incomparable Catherine Zeta Jones as Velma Kelly.
+Chicago (2002) is the much-acclaimed musical movie that stars the always incomparable Catherine Zeta Jones as Velma Kelly.
 Zeta-Jones is an actress who always makes song and dance numbers seem effortless.
 Her co-star, Renee Zellweger is in one of her rare roles that make you forget she was Bridget Jones.

 More support comes from three surprisingly unforgettable turns from Queen Latifah, Richard Gere and John C Reilly.
 Finally, there’s a spot the star moment, with Susan Misner from The Americans (2013-18), dancing her socks off.
-These stars and songs adding up to the six times Oscar winning film which has always been a strong contender for my favourite film.
+These stars and songs adding up to the six times Oscar-winning film which has always been a strong contender for my favourite film.

-Chicago however was a musical satire on the then trend of glamourising celebrity criminals (that didn’t go over my head).
+Chicago however was a musical satire on the then trend of glamorising celebrity criminals (that didn’t go over my head).
 Watkins’ play was made into a silent movie, a Ginger Rogers romantic comedy film, Roxie Hart (1942) and a Broadway musical hit in the 1970s.

 Much, much later made into the immersive jazz era film musical in 2002, that I’m reviewing here.
 These were all based on the same two non-fictional murderesses – but both given fictional names – known as Velma and Roxie.